 - Complete-check the box when the menu item is set on the table or serving buffet.

-On the day of Thanksgiving, have a job list where everyone signs up for a task.
+On Thanksgiving day, have a job list where everyone signs up for a task.
 Don't forget to have tasks for children.
-They love to help and be included in preparing as well as eating the meal!
+They love to help and be included in preparing and eating the meal!

 How long do leftovers last?

 |Food||Number of days |